pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_troubleshooting/chapter.md

 # Troubleshooting Embedded Ansible

-This chapter contains
+This chapter contains some miscellaneous troubleshooting tips for the embedded Ansible Automation engine, and for the running playbooks themselves.

 ## Troubleshooting the Embedded Ansible Engine (AWX)

+When troubleshooting why playbooks are not running as intended, it can sometimes be useful to confirm that the embedded Ansible Automation engine - which is based on the AWX project - is running correctly.

-### AWX processes
+### AWX Processes

-The AWX processes are managed by supervisord:
+The AWX processes are managed by supervisord, and can be checked using `supervisorctl` as follows:

 ```
 # supervisorctl